callpraths/callpraths.github.io/_drafts/geo-feature-study.md

 I hope that my systematic comparison of the features in _geo_ and _geos_ will help you make an informed choice between the two alternatives as you start building your geospatial application in Rust.
-I invite you to also benefit from the original reason I compiled this comparison – to inspire contributions to the _geo_ crate!
+I invite you to also benefit from the original reason for this comparison – to inspire my contributions to the _geo_ crate!